[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 Longstreet's forces were intact, and Gordon's had been located, though they were still hotly and dangerously engaged; but it was soon apparent that these and the cavalry were now nearly all that was left of the army.
 As the details were put together, the tragedy that had overtaken the other troops stood out unrelieved.
 From early forenoon Anderson had been following Longstreet's wagons.
 Ewell had been behind Anderson.
 Then had come the greater part of the wagon train, and then Gordon, closing the rear.
 The long, enfeebled column had crept on toward Sayler's Creek, but had been repeatedly engaged.
 The Federal cavalry would charge up from the Genito road, south and southeast of the route of the army, and would feel out the strength of the forces marching with the wagons.
 Repulsed by the infantry, who formed line of battle to protect the trains, the Federals would ride on ahead and strike again and still again, always in search of some weak spot.

 About 11 A.M., the Union troops were attacking Gordon so vigorously in the rear and were demonstrating so heavily that Anderson and Ewell halted where they were in order to permit the wagons to pass and thereby to keep Gordon from being cut off while covering the trains.
 Anderson had orders that he should close on Mahone's division, which was the rear command under Longstreet, but Anderson did not notify Mahone that he was halting.
 As a consequence, Mahone marched on and left behind him an hourly-widening gap between him and the van of Pickett's division, the leading unit of Anderson's command.
 Unprotected wagon trains were moving through this gap, near the large Harper plantation,9 on the upper stretches of Sayler's Creek and p89 between the branches, when Federal cavalry bore down on them.
 The bluecoats reached the wagon train and burned a small part of it.
-This was the attack General Lee had asked General Indicates a West Point graduate and gives his Class.Pendleton to try and repulse when he had heard of it during the forenoon.
+This was the attack General Lee had asked General Indicates a West Point graduate, Class of 1830: a link to his biographical entry in Cullum's Register.Pendleton to try and repulse when he had heard of it during the forenoon.
 The irruption of the Federals, of course, partially blocked the p90 road, caused Anderson's troops to halt, and made progress slower, but at length, about 2 P.M., the remaining wagons ahead of Anderson began to move once more.
 Gordon was then close on Ewell's rear, and all the wagon trains between Ewell and Gordon seemed to be safe.

 When the leading troops of Anderson's command reached the point where the wagons had been fired, they found Union cavalry across the road in great strength.
 General Wise at once extemporized an assault with his brigade and drove the Federals to the south, but he was greatly outnumbered, and as he had not communicated to his immediate superior his intention of attacking, he was not supported by the rest of Johnston's division and had to withdraw.
 Meantime, and apparently with no knowledge of what Wise was doing, Anderson rode back to the head of Ewell's column to find its commander, and to tell him that the enemy had the road ahead.
 Ewell had already heard this from Fitz Lee, who chanced to be passing, and he had directed the wagon trains to leave the main route of the army east of Sayler's Creek and to take a more northerly road, over a lower crossing, so that they would escape the obstacle of the burned vehicles.
 No word of this change of the route of the wagon trains, however, was sent to Gordon, who was following Ewell but was not in direct touch with him.